lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

         let viewController = segue.destination as!
 ItemEditViewController
         viewController.router = presenter
         viewController.domainParameters = sender as!
 ItemParameters
     }
 }
 ```

 It is usually easiest to pass domain parameters is via the sender parameter.
-If there is more than one,  a struct can be used.
+If there are more than one,  a struct can be used.
 This technique should be used even when not using VIPER, as the parameter is not used for anything else in a manual Segue.

 The ViewController also has the option of displaying its own Views in lieu of displaying a ViewController.
-This might be the easiest way to display an error message when there is a failure detected in the UseCase.
+This might be the easiest way to display an error message when, say, a failure is detected by the UseCase.

 ## Subclasses of NavigationController

-When the Router's ViewController is a subclass of a Navigation- or SplitViewController, the most interesting UI events are directly consumed by the controller.
-In this case, the respective -ControllerDelegate is used to monitor the events.
+When the Router's ViewController is a subclass of a Navigation- or SplitViewController, UI events generated by the segues are consumed by the controller.
+In this case, the respective `-ControllerDelegate` must be used to monitor the routing events.

-The most important use of the -ControllerDelegate is to inject the Router's Presenter into each child ViewController as the Router before the child is displayed.
+The  `-ControllerDelegate.willShow` method injects the Router's `presenter` into each child ViewController as the child's `router` before the child is displayed.

 ```swift
 extension TodoRootRouterNavController: UINavigationControllerDelegate {